iechor/docs/content/network/_index.md

 Containers that attach to the default `bridge` network receive a copy of this file.
 Containers that attach to a
 [custom network](network-tutorial-standalone.md#use-user-defined-bridge-networks)
-use Docker's embedded DNS server.
+use iEchor's embedded DNS server.
 The embedded DNS server forwards external DNS lookups to the DNS servers configured on the host.

-You can configure DNS resolution on a per-container basis, using flags for the `docker run` or `docker create` command used to start the container.
+You can configure DNS resolution on a per-container basis, using flags for the `iechor run` or `iechor create` command used to start the container.
-The following table describes the available `docker run` flags related to DNS configuration.
+The following table describes the available `iechor run` flags related to DNS configuration.

 | Flag           | Description                                                                                                                                                                                                                                           |